My blog posts likely contain affiliate links, including for the Amazon Associates program.

 What to Pack for Seattle

-Yes, it rains a fair amount in Seattle, but it doesn’t rain everyday.
-Plus the rain in Seattle is usually more of a mist than a downpour.
+Yes, it rains a fair amount in Seattle, but it doesn’t rain every day.
+Plus the rainy days in Seattle are usually more of a mist than a downpour.
 You don’t need a big bulky rain jacket or trench coat to survive the Seattle rain.

-Instead, throw a light rain shell in your bag that you can pull out and put on when needed but won’t take up too much space.
-Skip the umbrella.
+Instead, it’s a good idea to throw a light rain shell in your bag that you can pull out and put on when needed but won’t take up too much space.
+Skip the travel umbrella; Seattleites (the name for a Seattle resident) don’t use umbrellas!

-Seattle may be known as a casually dressed destination, but that’s no reason to skip out on looking good.
+Seattle may be known as a casually dressed destination, but that’s no reason to skip out on looking good, whether that’s making a run to the corner coffee shop (it seems like they’re literally everywhere) or strolling the Elliott Bay trail along the shores of Puget Sound.

 Tall boots are perfect for travel to Seattle in the autumn, winter, or spring.
 A good pair will hold up for a day of sightseeing and transition perfectly to a nice dinner or concert at a local music venue.

-Whether you plan on hiking one of the trails near Seattle or just trying to make it up and down Seattle’s downtown hills, a good pair of hiking shoes will provide you foot support without standing out.
+Whether you plan on hiking one of the trails in the Seattle area or just trying to make it up and down Seattle’s downtown hills, a good pair of comfortable walking shoes will provide you foot support without standing out.
+(Skip the bulky hiking boots; you don’t really need them for most hikes.)

 Soloman Trail Runners are my go-to for good support without straying into bulky hiking boot territory.

-While everyone thinks it rains 24/7 in Seattle, it doesn’t!
+While everyone thinks it rains 24/7 in Seattle, there isn’t that much rain!
 And when the sun is out, it’s pretty darn bright and beautiful – especially as it reflects off Lake Union or Elliott Bay while you’re sightseeing in Seattle.

 Seattle owes a lot to its grunge roots.
 Without the likes of Nirvana and other rock artists with their dirty audio quality, greasy hair, and plaid shirts, Seattle wouldn’t have its reputation as a cultural destination.

-Channel that cultural influence with a plaid shirt.
-Or, if you’re less about grunge, pretend to be a mountain man (or woman) since Seattle is surrounded by mountains!
+Channel that cultural influence with long-sleeve plaid shirts, like this one; it fits perfectly with the casual city vibes of Seattle.
+Or, if you’re less about grunge, pretend to be an Instagram outdoor-glam influencer, since Seattle is surrounded by mountains!

 7. Leather Jacket